 Many of us experience symptoms when there is a lot of street dust in the air.
 However, people’s sensitivity to symptoms varies, and some react more easily than others.
 Elderly people with respiratory and heart conditions, small children, and asthmatics of all ages are particularly sensitive to the health effects of air pollutants.
 Prolonged exposure lasting years or decades is more harmful than short-term exposure, as it can increase and aggravate chronic cardiovascular and respiratory diseases and therefore shorten life expectancy.
-Air pollutants are the most significant environmental health risk in Finland, even though their concentrations are below international air quality guidelines and limit values.
+Air pollutants are the most significant environmental health risk in Finland.
 Air pollutants, especially fine particles, are estimated to cause approximately 2,000 premature deaths in Finland each year.

 Air pollutants can cause coughing, rhinitis, shortness of breath, impaired functional ability, symptoms of inflammation and irritation in the respiratory system, worsening of asthma symptoms, and an increase in asthma attacks.
 Exposure to them may also increase respiratory sensitivity to other irritants, such as frosty air or pollen.